francescmm/GitQlient/docs/index.md

 But, what happens if you want to introduce as much people as possible?
 Well, then we need a User Manual that tells them exactly how things work.
 What options they have and how to deal with possible mistakes or errors.

-This document tries to cover exactly this area.
+This document tries to cover exactly that.

 ## Glossary